aholbreich/ansible-role-maven/README.md

 ## Dependencies

 No hard dependencies for installation.
+But you keep in mind that you need java.

 ## Example Playbook

     - hosts: webservers
       roles:
-        - { role: username.acme }
+        - { role: aholbreich.maven }

 ## License